SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

     to run `pip install` every time we make a change.
 Essentially, in developer mode changes in the Python source code can immediately take place without requiring a new installation.

-after running this your code should be available to import as `from src import ...` like any other Python package you use.
+after running this your code should be available to import as `from project_name import ...` like any other Python package you use.
 This is the most essential you need to know about creating Python packages.

 ## ❔ Exercises